-The majority of online casinos accepting gambling and betting in Indian currencies are offshore-hosted and owned by foreign companies.
+The majority of online casinos accepting gambling laws and betting in Indian currencies are offshore-hosted and owned by foreign companies.
 Only a handful of domestic companies are into online gambling and betting in India.
 Does that mean Indian companies are incapable of designing and developing online casinos?
 After all, gambling and betting activities are very popular with Indians, and lakhs of Indians play mobile casinos for real money.

 In a time of ‘atmanirvar bharat‘, isn’t it unfortunate that we still depend on foreign companies for our everyday gaming adventures?